 If we have already provided the service during the cooling off period you will receive no refund.

 We're sorry but we are currently unable to facilitate this since there is no sure way of knowing whether such items are actually bulk waste or potentially valued possessions of a neighbour in a flatted property - we will continue to review this.

-A phone line will be available each Tuesday, Wednesday and Thursday 11am - 3pm for those Residents who cannot access the internet.
+A phone line will be available each Tuesday and Wednesday 9am - 3pm for those Residents who cannot access the internet.
 Please contact us on 0141 287 9700.
 We will review the opening times of the phone line and reserve the right to amend this.